Personal Directive

 What is a personal directive?

-A personal directive is a legal document that records who you want to make decisions for you if you are unable.
-It only comes into effect if you’re too sick or injured to make decisions for yourself.
+It's a legal document that records who you want to make decisions for you if you are unable.
+It only comes into effect when you're still alive but unable to make your own decisions.

 For further resources, see the personal directive section of our resource directory.